ibm-cloud-docs/key-protect/FAQs.md

 {: faq}

 You can use a key name that is up to 90 characters in length.

-## Can I use language characters as part of the key name?
-{: #key-chars}
-{: faq}

-Language characters, such as Chinese characters, cannot be used as part of the key name.

-## What happens when I delete a key?
-{: #key-destruction}
-{: faq}

-When you delete a key, the service marks the key as deleted, and the key transitions to the _Destroyed_ state.
-Keys in this state are no longer recoverable, and the cloud services that use the key can no longer decrypt data that is associated with the key.
-Your data remains in those services in its encrypted form.
-Metadata that is associated with a key, such as the key's transition history and name, is kept in the {{site.data.keyword.keymanagementserviceshort}} database.

-Before you delete a key, ensure that you no longer require access to any data that is associated with the key.
-This action cannot be reversed.

-## What happens when I need to deprovision my service instance?
-{: #deprovision-service}
-{: faq}

-If you decide to move on from {{site.data.keyword.keymanagementserviceshort}}, you must delete any remaining keys from your service instance before you can deprovision the service.
-After you delete your service instance, {{site.data.keyword.keymanagementserviceshort}} uses [envelope encryption](/docs/services/key-protect/envelope-encryption.html) to crypto-shred any data that is associated with the service instance.

 ## Can I store personal information as metadata for my keys?
 {: #personal-data}